tbernacchi/terraform-gcp/terraform/postgresql/README.md

-# Learn Terraform - Provision a GKE Cluster
+# Learn Terraform

-This repo is a companion repo to the [Provision a GKE Cluster learn guide](https://learn.hashicorp.com/terraform/kubernetes/provision-gke-cluster), containing Terraform configuration files to provision an GKE cluster on GCP.
-# Learning Terraform
 # HA PostgreSQL database.

-This repo is a hand's on demonstration of the resource [google_sql_database_instance](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/sql_database_instance)(https://learn.hashicorp.com/terraform/kubernetes/provision-gke-cluster) from Terraform documentation containing configuration files to provision an HA PostgreSQL database on GCP.
+This repo is a hand's on demonstration of the resource [google_sql_database_instance](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/sql_database_instance) from Terraform documentation containing configuration files to provision an HA PostgreSQL database on GCP.

 ## Usage